ralf-walk/articles/testing_puppeteer.md

 });
 ```

-You are now able to run your application in abscense of any backend system and can control the responses from the requests your UI ist sending.
+You are now able to run your application in absence of any backend system and can control the responses from the requests your UI ist sending.
-This enables to completly UI test your application with Pupperteer.
+This enables to completely UI test your application with Puppeteer.
 I used [Jest](https://jestjs.io/) as my testing framework.

 ## Comparing Puppeteers UI-Tests with unit tests
-* UI tests are written on a highler level than unit tests.
+* UI tests are written on a higher level than unit tests.
 This makes them more robust to refactorings.
 You could just swap your current UI framework from e.g. Angular to Vue or Flex and the tests will still run, pretending the selectors you are using are kept stable.
 * Therefore you can rely on your test suite after finished your code refactorings.
 If all tests run green you know that the application behaves as before.
 * You don't need to write and maintain a mock infrastructure.
 In most cases it is sufficient to just mock your browsers XHR-Request to the backend services.
 But with Puppeteer you can even control more parts of your browser if that isn't enough.
-* UI tests written in Puppeteer are usually very stable and fast, compareable to unit tests.
+* UI tests written in Puppeteer are usually very stable and fast, comparable to unit tests.

 ### Run Puppeteer on a CI-Server (like Jenkins)